 Are you tired of crowded surroundings, nosy neighbours, and glaringly hot sun?
 If so, then you are definitely not alone.
 While caravan and camping can be relaxing, sometimes we’d just prefer a bit more privacy, especially when taking advantage of popular caravan park locations and on-site living.

 If you’re new to the terms “privacy screen” or “annex”, you’re probably asking yourself, What’s the difference?
 Well, for the most part, sunscreens/privacy screens are designed specifically to provide shelter from natural elements such as the sun and light rain showers.
-Generally, they are installed on the end-wall or sidewall of your awning, and in combination with the caravan’s surface, create a tent-like structure under which campers can enjoy a bit of shade.
+Generally, they are installed on the front-wall or sidewall of your awning, and in combination with the caravan’s surface, create a tent-like structure under which campers can enjoy a bit of shade.

 When installing the privacy screen/sunshade you will need to factor in the awning you own and how you'll attach your sunscreen to your awning.
 If you own a Fiamma awning, you will need a Fiamma Clip System to use side sunscreens.
 This ensures proper installation and support especially on windy days.